OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 September 2002.md

 - Discussion of building an **EM wave generator** with a canceling frequency detector.
 - Mention of a high-level **scanner object** in orbit, not a rocket booster, but a sector-scanning device.
-- The object belongs to a high-level **consortium**—both human and alien.

 ---

 ## Contact and Alien Interactions

-- The high-level scanning device is operated by a human/alien **consortium**.
 - A craft seen near Hollywood was a **4D** transiting craft, not an ICBM.

 ---

-## End of Session